 1. An Email Signature That Helps You Hire

 Email signatures are a great opportunity to get your message out to your readers, and the message can be about anything - your business needs, a time-sensitive coupon, or a message that you are currently hiring.
 By letting your contacts know you’re looking to hire, they may recommend your next star employee.
 You can generate such email signature with our Referral Bullhorn.

 2. A Tool That Helps You Generate More Referral Leads

-Referral Booster is a tool specifically designed to help startups gain more leads through referrals.
+Jobalaya offers a tool specifically designed to help startups gain more leads through referrals.
 We know that startups love to recruit through referrals, but referrals rarely generate enough leads to fill all the openings.
 Jobalaya helps you launch a referral program that can help you generate more recruitment leads.

 Hiring the best talent is always a priority for startups, and it is no easy task.
 Be sure to put yourself in the shoes of potential candidates, offer them relevant information and interesting, meaningful work, build a strong company brand, and leverage smart recruitment tools to save you time and efforts.